trebordeveloping/foxgame/README.md

 I have 3 programs:
     a file with the main program,
-    a file containing the classes initialised in the main program, and a file contain a class with colours.
+    a file containing the classes initialised in the main program, and a file containing a class with colours.

 It isn't really playable:
     the hitbox is a single coordinate,